amfairley/memorycards/PATCHNOTES.md

 | --- | --- | --- | --- | --- |
 | Device usage | 1 | 2 | 6 | 1 |

 There was no negative feedback that was device specific, which was great news as this covered many options of screen sizes.
 I had previously tested some of the devices using Chrome Dev Tools, however it was good to see that this was a suitable substitute to testing the devices themselves.
+This also addresses **Assessor Feedback: 16, 17**.
 <br>

 **Positive Feedback**